 The trip included a number of notable events:

-Oliver’s first trip to the cabin, including relatively long drives, unfamiliar sleeping arrangements, and a wacky schedule.
+- Oliver’s first trip to the cabin, including relatively long drives, unfamiliar sleeping arrangements, and a wacky schedule.
 He was quite flexible, though he did complain that we were letting him freeze during the first night (temps dropped steeply after dark).
 We nailed it on the second night.

-Oliver’s first kayak trip.
+- Oliver’s first kayak trip.

-Maggie’s first time paddling the canoe and sitting on a proper bench.
+- Maggie’s first time paddling the canoe and sitting on a proper bench.

-Griffin and Murray’s first time being largely independent in the kayaks.
+- Griffin and Murray’s first time being largely independent in the kayaks.
 This was not exactly our intent, but they got them in the water before the rest of us were ready and before we knew it they were across the lake, exploring the island.
 (Definitely wearing life jackets!)

-Griffin caught a frog.
+- Griffin caught a frog.

-Relatively close encounter with a pileated woodpecker on a birch by the cabin.
+- Relatively close encounter with a pileated woodpecker on a birch by the cabin.
 The photos, at the end of the set below, are blurry phone pics, but this sucker was huge.

-Two new eggs in the loon nest.
+- Two new eggs in the loon nest.
 We weren’t sure if they would use the same nest site for a second year running.
 Last year one egg did not hatch.
 We’ll be checking back on the nest at our next visit.

-Thunderstorms and hail kept us inside on Sunday afternoon, which allowed for a smashing D&D game.
+- Thunderstorms and hail kept us inside on Sunday afternoon, which allowed for a smashing D&D game.
 (Griffin’s elf wizard was nearly killed by an evil skeleton, but Maggie gave him one of her healing potions.)

 Another lovely summer weekend at the cabin.
 The water was warm so we spent much of our time on or in the water.
-Many highlights of this trip escaped digital capture, including seeing young otters playing by the lakeshore, a few sightings of a belted kingfisher, and a bizarre close encounter with a meditating cormorant (who remained standing on a sunken log unperturbed by Griffin approaching nearly within arm’s reach).
+Many highlights of this trip escaped digital capture, including seeing young otters playing by the shore, a few sightings of a belted kingfisher, and a bizarre close encounter with a meditating cormorant (who remained standing on a sunken log unperturbed by Griffin approaching nearly within arm’s reach).
 Plus Daddy capsizing and emerging from the lake covered in muck.
 And a humongous man-eating water tarantula (that’s its scientific name) on the dock.